MicheleBarucca97/StreamDataAnalytics/README.md

 The docker-compose file
 ---------
-You have to set up the Kafka environment, this is easely done by running the docker-compose file with the flag ```-d```, in this way it runs in background and you can continue to use the same terminal window, the complete command is:   ```docker-compose up -d```.
+You have to set up the Kafka environment, this can be easely done by running the **docker-compose file** with the flag ```-d```, in this way it runs in background and you can continue to use the same terminal window, the complete command is:   ```docker-compose up -d```.

 You can define a ksqlDB application by creating a stack of containers.
 A stack is a group of containers that run interrelated services.The minimal ksqlDB stack has containers for Apache Kafka, ZooKeeper ([What is Zookeeper](https://zookeeper.apache.org/)) and ksqlDB Server.
 More sophisticated ksqlDB stacks can have Schema Registry, Connect, and other third-party services, like Elasticsearch.

-Stacks that have Schema Registry can use Avro- and Protobuf-encoded events in ksqlDB applications.
+**Note** : stacks that have Schema Registry can use Avro- and Protobuf-encoded events in ksqlDB applications.
 Without Schema Registry, your ksqlDB applications can use only JSON or delimited formats (which is our case).

 The usual configuration is the following: